-This matter is before the court on a civil complaint filed by two prisoners confined in a facility operated by the Corrections Corporation of America in Leavenworth, Kansas.
-Plaintiffs Hershberger and Ghane both signed the complaint.
+This matter is before the court on a civil complaint filed by three prisoners confined in a facility operated by the Corrections Corporation of America in Leavenworth, Kansas.
+All plaintiffs signed the complaint.
 The \$350.00 district court filing fee required by 28 U.S.C. § 1914 has not been paid.